Nelakurthime/Simple-Contact-Book-CLI--Based-/README.md

-by creating this you can create GUI app and  having this having add, view, edit, delete and edit. and i will provide the sample output of the project
+by creating this you can create GUI app and  having this having add, view, edit, delete and edit. and i will provide the sample output of the project by using private, boolean found and boolean remove and we used switch and edefault in this project.